SoftChef/cdk-iot-security/README.md

 * Verifier name specifies the verifier applied in the device verification.
 Verifier name is Optional.

 * Template body is a string defining the resources provisioned for the device.
 Template body is Optional.
 If no template body being specified, a default template body will be applied.
-See more information from [here](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html).
+See more information about defining a template body from [here](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html).

 #### Calling the Device Certificate Generator